 Joe and Molly make elaborate preparations for a tour of the northwest by a dance troupe from Czechoslovakia, but it falls through.
 In summer 1966 they flew to Bulgaria under the auspices of that new bourgeois creation, a package holiday.
 Meeting some local teenagers in search of Beatles records, he realizes that

 up until then we had only ever mixed with people who were part of the system, who were loyal to the party and its allied organizations. […] Clearly there were tensions, but you didn’t get to be a Communist without learning to ignore what was in front of your face.

 With his affinity with both railways and Czechoslovakia, he was always going to love Closely observed trains (Jiří Menzel, 1966)—another of those films that also left a deep impression on my student years.
-For his penchant for Polish cinema, see here.
+For Pachelbel on rubber chicken, and Czech trains, see here; and for Alexei’s penchant for Polish cinema, here.

 Following Kruschev’s reforms,

 though slightly assuaged by the crushing of revolts in Hungary and East Germany, many in the West’s Communist movements were uneasy with this liberalisation.
 They didn’t like the idea of a Communist society allowing its citizens to express their opinions freely or have a choice of more than one type of hat.
 Yet they had nowhere to take their disaffection until the Sino-Soviet split offered these puritan characters a choice of an extra-dour kind of socialism more in keeping with their sententious inclinations.